cdebeunne/phd_notes/README.md

 * Direct Fisheye Stereo Correspondence Using
 Enhanced Unified Camera Model and Semi-Global
 Matching Algorithm - Khomutenko
-* ac2SLAM: FPGA Accelerated High-Accuracy SLAM
-with Heapsort and Parallel Keypoint Extractor - Wang
 * The Relocalization of SLAM Tracking Based on Spherical Cameras -Qiang
+* Real-Time Monocular Visual Odometry for Turbid and Dynamic Underwater Environments - Ferrera